pulumi/terraform-provider-google-beta/website/docs/r/compute_ssl_certificate.html.markdown

 // Using with Target HTTPS Proxies
 //
 // SSL certificates cannot be updated after creation.
 In order to apply
-// the specified configuration, Terraform will destroy the existing
+// the specified configuration, this provider will destroy the existing
 // resource and create a replacement.
 To effectively use an SSL
 // certificate resource with a Target HTTPS Proxy resource, it's
 // recommended to specify create_before_destroy in a lifecycle block.